publicsensors/MicrocontrollerKits/Sensors/README.md

 mpy-files require significantly less heap space to load at run-time.
 On microcontrollers with limited heap space, this savings mean that combinations of sensors that exceed available memory in uncompiled Python script form can still run as mpy-fies.

+Precompiled code in the form of mpy-files can be downloaded from the PublicSensors website as a [zip achive](https://www.publicsensors.org/mpySensors.zip) or a [tar archive](https://www.publicsensors.org/mpySensors.tar).
+Individual files can be selected for download from the indexed directory at [https://www.publicsensors.org/mpySensors/](https://www.publicsensors.org/mpySensors/).
-A utility for transcribing an entire directory of Python scripts into its mpy-files equavalent, `compile_tree.py`, is documented on the PublicSensors [Microcontroller Setup page](https://github.com/publicsensors/MicrocontrollerKits/tree/main/MicrocontrollerSetup).
+A utility for transcribing an entire directory of Python scripts into its mpy-files equavalent, `compile_tree.py`.
+See documentation on the PublicSensors [Microcontroller Setup page](https://github.com/publicsensors/MicrocontrollerKits/tree/main/MicrocontrollerSetup) for details on the precompiled code archives and the `compile_tree.py` utility.

 If your microcontroller supports reading and writing files from a microSD card (Adafruit Feather STM32F405, pyboard, microSD reader-equipped ESP32 or ESP8266), copy the **contents** of the Sensor or mpySensor directory (not the folder itself) onto a microSD card.